Logiqx/gps-details/docs/devices/garmin/watches/README.md

 This page lists the GNSS chipsets of the many Garmin watches that people may wish to use for GPS-Speedsurfing (GP3S).
 The information is intended for people choosing a Garmin watch, or curious about the suitability of their current watch.

+You should also take a look at the article [Which Garmin for Watersports?](https://medium.com/@mikeg888/which-garmin-for-watersports-e1000c43a868) to help you choose between the various Garmin watches.

 ### Airoha or Synaptics GNSS Chipset